Postal Clerks

 Earnings

 Most USPS postal employees are paid under the Postal Field Service Compensation Act.
-Salaries are established for different job grade levels, which depend upon each positions responsibilities and the amount of knowledge, experience, and skills required.
+Salaries are established for different job grade levels, which depend on each positions responsibilities and the amount of knowledge, experience, and skills required.

 Work Environment